Docker

 All new files and directories are created with a UID and GID of 0, unless the optional

-flag specifies a given username, groupname, or UID/GID combination to request specific ownership of the content added.
-If a username or groupname is provided, the container’s root filesystem/etc/passwd
+--chownflag specifies a given username, groupname, or UID/GID combination to request specific ownership of the content added.
+If a username or groupname is provided, the container’s root filesystem/etc/passwdand/etc/groupfiles will be used to perform the translation from name to integer UID or GID respectively.The following examples show valid definitions for the--chownflag:ADD --chown=55:mygroup files* /somedir/

 ADD --chown=bin files* /somedir/